 The RG350 has been officially released, but for some reason Anbernic has only decided to create around 100 units for the first batch.

-First off the RG350 is priced at $79.99 making it a surprisingly expensive handheld compared to the likes of the Bittboy Pocket Go and LDK Horizontal.
+First off, the handheld is priced at $79.99 making it a surprisingly expensive handheld compared to the likes of the Pocket Go from Bittboy and LDK Horizontal.

 But it’s not in that category at all, it blows most handhelds under $100 out of the water.

-We’d like to see the RG350 team take a bit more care in their next product packaging.
-Inside the box you get the console itself, a A/V cable, and a USB-C cable for charging.
+We’d like to see the Anbernic team take a bit more care in their next product packaging.
+Inside the box you get the console itself, an A/V cable, and a USB-C cable for charging.

 Moving on to the console itself you are greeted with a large 3.5″ IPS display with a resolution of 320×240, it has “ANBERNIC” branding on the front which we really don’t like.

 They stick out like a sore thumb.
 This is a handheld that you chuck in a bag or a large coat pocket, and certainly not your jeans.
-Inside is a 2500MAH, which again is slightly better than most of the other consoles on our best retro handhelds list, and we get a solid couple of days gameplay out of this on one charge.
+Inside is a 2500MAH, which again is slightly better than most of the other consoles on our compilation of the best handhelds for retro gaming, and we get a solid couple of days gameplay out of this on one charge.

-We have even seen some customers try and install a N64 emulator with no luck, it just can’t handle it.
+We have even seen some customers try and install an N64 emulator with no luck; it just can’t handle it.

-The RG350 can run GB, GBC, GBA, MAME, FBA, NES, SNES, Genesis, Wonder Swan, PS1 and Neo Geo.
-It can ran everything incredibly well.
-You can play your favourite Pokemon game on the Gameboy Emulator, and it’ll feel like you’re playing on a buffed up Gameboy Advance.
+The handheld can run GB, GBC, GBA, MAME, FBA, NES, SNES, Genesis, Wonder Swan, PS1 and Neo Geo.
+It can run everything incredibly well.
+You can play your favourite Pokemon game via the Gameboy Emulator and it’ll feel like you’re playing on a buffed-up Gameboy Advance.

 The only emulators where we noticed some very, very small frame drops was the SNES and PS1, but these were so small that it was hard to even notice.
 This will in no way impact gameplay quality.